PaperArmada/interview-demo/README.md

 - **Mock Candidates**:
   - Explore the `mock_candidates/` folder to find test resumes and sample responses.
-  - Use the `response_viewer.py` app to evaluate how the system handles mock data.
+  - Use the `response_viewer.py` app to quickly access answers to feed into the main application.

 - **Constants**:
   - Adjust `constants.py` to add, modify, or categorize questions and scoring criteria.